Breach of Computer Security: Texas Penal Code §33.02

 The Breach of Computer Security law also makes it illegal to access computers and networks, even with the effective consent of the owner, if you do it maliciously and in violation of a contract or rules established by the owner.
 This might be considered the Texas law against hacking.

 Have you been charged with Breach of Computer Security?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 As part of the patchwork of cybersecurity laws in Texas, the Breach of Computer Security offense prohibits both hacking activities and activities akin to electronic theft or criminal mischief.